 There are many opinions about what a good heel drop is.
 We do not recommend any in particular.
 Lean more in this video.

 Forefoot heightMen: 17mmWomen: 17mm

 - The Brooks Cascadia 12 GTX is a trail running shoe that’s designed for the neutral pronator.
-Its overall design is similar to a previous model, the Cascadia 11 GTX, but some changes were made to the color schemes and the way the components were constructed.
+Its overall design is similar to a previous model but some changes were made to the color schemes and the way the components were constructed.